neilramaswamy/structured-streaming/docs/guides/testing/unit_testing.md

     1. The "snip" statement indicates that the example is excluding code from the previous code block (to avoid repeating code sections).

     The final step is to set up the query to write to the [memory sink]().
-The memory sink provides us a convenient way to read the output of the Structured Streaming query.
+The memory sink provides us a convenient way to read the output of the Structured Streaming query via Spark APIs.

     ```python
     # -- snip --